Koreans in Japan: Controversies over Chongryon

 In March 2006, police raided six Chongryon-related facilities in an investigation into the circumstances surrounding the June 1980 disappearance of one of the alleged abductees, Tadaaki Hara.
-Police spokesman said that the head of Chongryon at the time is suspected of co-operating in his kidnapping.
+Police spokesmen said that the head of Chongryon at the time was suspected of co-operating in his kidnapping.

 The operation of the Mangyongbong-92 (currently suspended), a North Korean ferry that is the only regular direct link between North Korea and Japan, is a subject of significant tension, as the ferry is primarily used by Chongryon to send its members to North Korea and to supply North Korea with money and goods donated by the organization and its members.
 In 2003, a North Korean defector made a statement to the US Senate committee stating that more than 90% of the parts used by North Korea to construct its missiles were brought from Japan aboard the ship.

 In May 2006, Chongryon and the pro-South Mindan agreed to reconcile, only for the agreement to break down the following month.
-North Korea's missile tests in July 2006 have deepened the divide, with Chongryon refusing to condemn the missile tests, expressing only its regret that the Japanese government has suspended the operation of the Mangyongbong-92.
+North Korea's missile tests in July 2006 deepened the divide, with Chongryon refusing to condemn the missile tests, expressing only its regret that the Japanese government has suspended the operation of the Mangyongbong-92.
 Outraged senior Mindan officials joined mainstream Japanese politicians and media in sharply criticizing Chongryon's silence over the matter.

 Integration into Japanese society

 During the post-World War II period, Zainichi Koreans faced various kinds of discrimination from Japanese society.
 Due to the San Francisco Peace Treaty, the Japanese government created laws to support Japanese citizens by giving financial support, providing shelters, etc. However, after the treaty was signed, Zainichi Koreans were no longer counted as Japanese citizens, so they were unable to get any support from the government.
 They were unable to get an insurance certificate from the government, so it was difficult for them to get any medical care.
-Without medical insurance, Zainichi Koreans were unable to go to hospital since the cost of medication was too high.
+Without medical insurance, Zainichi Koreans were unable to go to the hospital since the cost of medication was too high.

 Another problem caused by this treaty was that the Japanese government created a law which stated that Korean residents in Japan had to be fingerprinted since Zainichi Koreans had two names (their original name and a name given by the Japanese government).
 Under this law, Zainichi Koreans had to reveal their identity to the public because when they visited the city hall to provide their fingerprints, their neighbors found out that they were Zainichi Koreans.
 Therefore, Zainichi Koreans were forced to reveal their identity to Japanese and faced discrimination from them.
 This made their lives even more difficult.
 In order to protect themselves, many Zainichi Koreans protested against this law.
 Mindan and many Zainichi Koreans opposed this law, but the law wasn't repealed until 1993.
 Until then, Zainichi Koreans could not escape from the social discrimination which they had faced in Japanese society.